 We do our best to provide an excellent service to all clients, but it is possible that clients will sometimes be disappointed about some aspect of our service in which case it is important that we know about the problem and have the opportunity to address it.
-We therefore operate a complaints handling policy as also required by chapter 1 of the Code of Conduct.
+We therefore operate a complaints handling policy as also required by the SRA.
 In the first instance, however, please let any of us know about any concerns that you have about our services to you so that we can do our best to put things right at the earliest available opportunity.
 You might want to complain about the contents of our advice, the way in which our service is being delivered or the amount of any bill but we obviously hope that you will not feel the need to do so.

 If we are unable to resolve issues at the outset we then operate a more formal complaints handling process as follows.
 Please contact the Managing Partner if you do which to pursue any issue through this process.
 Our policy is to review the matter within the timeframe below.
 Where this is not possible to do so we will notify you and explain the reasons for the delay.

 |Acknowledge complaint in writing and send a copy of the complaints procedure||Within two working days|